-The importance of regenerative medicine
+The importance and purpose of regenerative medicine

 The phrase 'regenerative medicine' first appeared in a 1992 paper by Leland Kaiser, outlining the technologies that could impact our society's future.